lupyuen/lupyuen.github.io/src/testbot2.md

 OK Smarty Pants LLM, you foiled our "Malicious Pull Request".
 Could you possibly stop ANY Malicious Pull Request? 🤔

+# Real Hardware: Arm and ESP32

+Arm64:

+Arm32: Lemme know if you need help 🙏

+ESP32 (Xtensa and RISC-V):

 # TODO

 What about PinePhone